Collegiate academic honors, spring 2022

-The following local students achieved president’s or dean’s lists honors at their college or university:
+The following local students achieved president’s or dean’s lists honors at their college or university for the spring 2022 semester:

 Dean’s list